 I wish us all a continuous and fruitful cooperation in the next school year.
 I have no doubt that Galit's rich knowledge of entrepreneurship and the way the texts are written enable us to have a creative and special experiential learning.

 The Mordei HaGeta'ot school in Ramat-Gan

-At the end of the third year in which the Mordei HaGeta'ot school, teaching for leadership, entrepreneurship and business, integrated the Entrepreneurship for Kids Program, school principal Ronni Shasha wrote the following letter:
+At the end of the third year in which the Mordei HaGeta'ot school, teaching for leadership, entrepreneurship and business, integrated and developed entrepreneurial thinking at his students accompanied our plan, school principal Ronni Shasha wrote the following letter:

 Where are there more people like this woman...?

 You function as an energizer battery, solid and discreet in nature, but you are a fire and flame in action.
 All the words in the world can't describe your actions and your investment which has no day nor night.

 Neither could all the words in the world describe my honest impression of your amazing personality.

 The Mordei HaGeta'ot school and I were privileged to know you.
 You are every principal's ultimate dream and an inspiration to any person.